 Breast infections may cause pain, redness, and warmth of the breast along with the following symptoms:

-Abscess: Sometimes a breast abscess can complicate mastitis.
+- Abscess: A breast abscess can be a complication of mastitis.
 Noncancerous masses such as abscesses are more often tender and frequently feel mobile beneath the skin.
 The edge of the mass is usually regular and well defined.
 Indications that this more serious infection has occurred include the following:

 When to Seek Medical Care